 After college, cologne purchases came to a halt because I no longer looked at the product as a necessity.
-With the help of science and personal experiences, I'm now obsessed with using aromas as scent triggers.
+With the help of science and personal experiences, I'm now obsessed with using aromas as scent triggers or, functional fragrances.
 After reading this article, you may feel the same.
 Don't worry if you're a little skeptical at first.
 I was for years.

 - Scent is our most powerful sense and consumers will learn how to intentionally use them throughout their day to improve their life.